Mayday-Robotics/2023-24_Log/README.md

 ### What we did:
 - Replaced metal dowels from the wheels.
 - Tightened the screws.
-- Did research from other teams' robots.
+- Did research on other teams' robots.

 ## November 15th, 2023:
 ### What we did: